eviltester/thingifier/challenger/src/main/resources/content/practice-sites.md

 ---
-title: API Testing Practise Sites
+title: API Testing Practice Sites
 description: A list of the best API Practice sites and applications to improve your Testing and Automating.
 ---